Program

 Michele Carminati, Politecnico di Milano

-Security of Cross-chain Bridges: Attack Surfaces, Defenses, and Open Problems
+Cross-Chain Bridges: Attack Taxonomy, Defenses, and Open Problems [PDF]

 Mengya Zhang, The Ohio State University